goldfirere/units/README.md

  -  __`Data.Metrology.Unsafe`__

-    This module exports the constructor for the central datatype that stores dimensioned quantities.
+    This module exports the constructor for the central datatype that stores quantities.
 With this constructor, you can arbitrarily change units!
 Use at your peril.

  -  __`Data.Metrology.Show`__

-    This module defines a `Show` instance for dimensioned quantities, printing out the number stored along with its canonical dimension.
+    This module defines a `Show` instance for quantities, printing out the number stored along with its canonical dimension.
 This behavior may not be the best for every setting, so it is exported separately.